akhavr/johngalt/gtecblockchaincontest.md

 Internet services suffer from centralization which hinders innovation.
-We develop open source platform for uncensorable communication and apps.
+We develop open source platform for uncensorable communication and services that would be available in an app store.
 Our first apps are Social Network, Group Decision (on blockchain) and Finances.

 ## What stage is your company/product in?